Updated: August 19, 2026 — By North York Guide Team • Reviewed August 2026

 Best Indian Restaurants in North York 2026: 10 Spots Ranked

-We visited all 10 restaurants, compared menus and prices, and ranked them so you know exactly where to go.
+We compared menus and prices across all 10, checked every address, rating and set of hours against Google Places, and ranked them so you know exactly where to go.
 North York has quietly become one of the GTA's strongest corridors for Indian food.
-From a Michelin-recommended kitchen at Bayview Village to a Scarborough industrial-park gem with zero decor and cult-status butter chicken, the range here spans fine dining, Hyderabadi biryani houses, Punjabi comfort food, and authentic South Indian dosas.
+From a 4.8-star kitchen on York Mills Rd to a Scarborough industrial-park gem with zero decor and cult-status butter chicken, the range here spans slow-steamed Awadhi biryani, modern Indian tapas on a patio, Punjabi comfort food, chaat under $10, and authentic South Indian dosas.
 Here are the 10 spots worth your time and money, ranked by food quality, value, atmosphere, and buzz.

 Quick Answer

-The best Indian restaurant in North York is Goa Indian Farm Kitchen at 2901 Bayview Ave (Bayview Village Mall) — it holds a Michelin Guide Toronto recommendation.
-For the best value, Mithas Indian Food & Sweets on Finch Ave W serves dishes from $10 and their rasmalai is rated #1 in Ontario.
-For authentic biryani, Vaika Indian Restaurant on Keele St specializes in Hyderabadi Dum Biryani.
+The best Indian restaurant in North York is Saffron Mahal Indian Cuisine at 865 York Mills Rd Unit 7 — 4.8 stars across 3,195 Google reviews, with mains from $14.99.
+For the best value, Mithas Indian Food & Sweets on Finch Ave W serves dishes from $10 and its rasmalai is the local benchmark.
+For authentic biryani, Dum Pukht Yonge at Yonge and Sheppard cooks it sealed-pot, the slow way.
 For halal, Karahi Point on Finch Ave W is HMA Certified.

 The 10 Best Indian Restaurants in North York